-Please ensure that we receive your comments by 5pm on the 11th October 2023 (date to be confirmed).
+Please ensure that we receive your comments by 5pm on the 11th October 2023

 Alternative formats

 This information can be made available in alternative formats or languages on request.

 What happens next?

 1.7.
 At the end of this consultation exercise, we will consider all comments and may make further changes as necessary before seeking approved to submit the plan to the Planning Inspectorate for examination.